Last Updated on

 After plugging in our website, I was very confused.
 Check out the below results.

 20 second time to interactive?
 You can see why I question the accuracy of this test.
-The only reason I would recommend using this tool, is you can get some easy to implement speed improvements by looking at the opportunity section below your score.
+The only reason I would recommend using this tool, is that you might be able to get some easy to implement speed improvements by looking at the opportunity section below your score.

-Turns out I’m not the only one, read why Google Page Speed doesn’t matter.
+Turns out I’m not the only one who feels this way about Google’s Page Speed Insights, read why Google Page Speed doesn’t matter.